-Shinkyo Bridge or the Sacred Bridge ranks at the top three finest bridges in Japan.
-This elegant red coloured bridge spans across the river at the foot of the hills on which the temples and shrines are located.
+Shinkyo Bridge or the Sacred Bridge ranks among the top three finest bridges in Japan.
+This elegant red-coloured bridge spans across the river at the foot of the hills on which the temples and shrines are located.

-These days, this amazing 16th century bridge is a tourist attraction and one of the most photographed bridges in whole of Japan.
+These days, this amazing 16th-century bridge is a tourist attraction and one of the most photographed bridges in the whole of Japan.
 It is easy to see why.
 The view from the main street is truly unique and extraordinary.

 - 300 JPY

 Exploring the town does not cost you anything.
-Nikko is a really pretty, clean and well looked after little town.
+Nikko is a really pretty, clean, and well-looked-after little town.
 It is a gateway for the Nikko National Park and home to generations of proud Japanese locals.
-This is a true mountain town with sensational views, beautiful lakes, stunning waterfalls, hiking trials, native wild monkeys and so much more!
+This is a true mountain town with sensational views, beautiful lakes, stunning waterfalls, hiking trails, native wild monkeys and so much more!

-In town, Nikko offers large variety of souvenir shops, cozy restaurants and plenty of small street food shops.
+In town, Nikko offers a large variety of souvenir shops, cozy restaurants, and plenty of small streets food shops.
 There are also some great local treats to try out such as Dango!
 Are you brave enough to try new foods?

-On our walk down the main street we spotted a crepe shop.
-I think it took me half an hour to choose the flavour, and only two seconds to devour the delicious creation!
-Anything with ice-cream, chocolate and strawberries will do!
+On our walk down the main street, we spotted a crepe shop.
+I think it took me half an hour to choose the flavor, and only two seconds to devour the delicious creation!
+Anything with ice cream, chocolate, and strawberries will do!

-Kegon Waterfall is almost 100 meters tall and its majestic beauty attracts many of tourists.
+Kegon Waterfall is almost 100 meters tall and its majestic beauty attracts many tourists.
 This waterfall is ranked as one of the top three waterfalls in all of Japan.
 (Yes!
 There are a lot of top three’s in Nikko!)
-Definitely a must see, whilst on your visit to Nikko.
+Definitely a must-see, whilst on your visit to Nikko.

 There are three main viewing platforms from where you can snap some photos.
-One is free and it is easily accessible on foot, and the other is a paid one, which is accessed via a 100 meter deep elevator.
-The paid platform does offer much more dramatic and much more impressive.
-You can also choose to check out both Keagon Falls and Lake Chuzenji from Akechidaira Observatory, which you can access via ropeway from Akechidaira Plateu.
+One is free and it is easily accessible on foot, and the other is a paid one, which is accessed via a 100-meter-deep elevator.
+The paid platform does offer much more dramatic and impressive.
+You can also choose to check out both Keagon Falls and Lake Chuzenji from Akechidaira Observatory, which you can access via a ropeway from Akechidaira Plateau.

 Whichever you choose, the experience will be worth it and more of a relaxing one!